 As you pass through Campus Martius you’ll now see a Nike Outlet store, a Shinola hotel, a Madewell and a Lululemon.
 When I first moved Downtown, there was a strip club where a Pure Barre now stands.
 I remember when that strip club burned down one night.
 I feel like I keep getting nostalgic about what used to be in Detroit.
 But it’s amazing to see just how quickly this city changed.
 I am grateful that these beautiful buildings that once stood vacant on streets it wasn’t safe to walk down are being restored and put to use!

-You can take a Detroit architecture tour like this one to learn more about the changes the city has gone through.
+Book this Detroit architecture tour to learn more about the changes the city has gone through.
+You’ll even get access to buildings that aren’t usually open to the public!

 Insider’s tip: Across from Pure Barre a speakeasy still stands, Cafe d’Mongos.
 A lovely lady with white hair will check your ID before you slide into leather booths and order yourself a Bee’s Knees.
 This place is not to be missed and is a true Detroit hidden gem.